National Children's Science Congress (NCSC)

 National Children's Science Congress is a nationwide Science Communication program that started in 1993.
-It is organized through the State Organizing Committee.
-District Organizing Committees are constituted for each district every year to conduct the District-Level Event of NCSC.
+It is organised through the State Organising Committee.
+District Organising Committees are constituted for each district every year to conduct the District-Level Event of NCSC.
 It is a forum for children aged 10-17, both from the formal school system and those outside of school, to exhibit their creativity, innovativeness, and, more particularly, their ability to solve a societal problem experienced locally using scientific methods.

 The objective of the National Children's Science Congress (NCSC) program is to showcase the creativity and innovation of school children by using scientific methods to address local societal problems.